Find Affordable College Courses

 While working on their Bachelor's Degree, nutrition majors at Abilene Christian accumulate an average of around $17,304 in student debt.

 With a ranking of #8, Arizona State University - Tempe did quite well on this year’s most popular schools for dietetics and clinical nutrition services students working on their bachelor’s degree.
-ASU - Tempe is a very large public school located in the midsize city of Tempe.
+ASU - Tempe is a very large public school located in the medium-sized city of Tempe.

 Best Dietetics & Clinical Nutrition Services Colleges by State